jschaf/b2/posts/procella-youtube-database/procella-youtube-database.md

 job).
 The user sends the file path to the Procella registration server.
 The registration server checks that the file header matches the SQL schema for the user’s schema.
 After validation, the file is available for querying.
-Importantly, Procella doesn’t process the file or scan the data other than sanity checking that the schema matches.
+Importantly, Procella doesn't process the file or scan the data other than sanity checking that the schema matches.
 This approach is a radical departure from most existing row stores.
 For example, when we write an event into Citus, we create an index on every event definition for that environment.